-Brewer's sparrows, normally a sagebrush migrant species, are unique for this area, found in the interface between the mountain mahogany shrublands and shortgrass prairie/grasslands on Soapstone Prairie.
-This species has declined by more than 50% over 30 years, potentially due to loss of shrub/grass interface and sagebrush habitats.
+- Brewer's sparrows, normally a sagebrush migrant species, are unique for this area, found in the interface between the mountain mahogany shrublands and shortgrass prairie/grasslands on Soapstone Prairie.
+This species has declined by more than 50% over 30 years, potentially due to loss of shrub/grass interface and sagebrush habitats. - Junipers and pine in canyon areas are important for Virginia's warblers and long-eared owls.